Granite Countertops: Signs It Needs Resealing

 Stains and Etching:

-Neglecting to reseal your granite countertops can lead to stains and etching.
+Neglecting to reseal your Granite Countertops can lead to stains and etching.
 Liquids such as wine, coffee, or acidic substances may penetrate the stone, causing irreversible damage over time.

 Compromised Durability: